Lepki people

-Lepki, or Bridal, are an ethnic group that mainly lives on the banks of the Sobger River in Bintang Mountain Regency, Highland Papua.
+The Lepki people, also known as Bridal, are an ethnic group that mainly lives on the banks of the Sobger River in Bintang Mountain Regency, Highland Papua.

 Etymology

 The name "Lepki" is an exonym given to this ethnic group by the Ketengban people.
 In the Ketengban language, it means "people who live in the lowlands" since they reside along the banks of the Sobger River.
 Meanwhile, the Lepki people refer to themselves as "Bridal," which is a combination of Bri, meaning "lowlands," and dame, meaning "our language."

 The Sobger River is called Armasi in the Yetfa and Lepki, meaning "a river that flows far to the north."
 The river flows from the Okmay region (Ketengban's territory) to the Mamberamo River.
 Because they live near the Armasi River, the Lepki people also refer to themselves as the "Armasi people."

 Language

 According to local legend, Ait Aba Kibitrum (the Supreme Creator) gave the Lepki people the language for communication called the Rani language.
 Linguists initially did not classify this language, but it was eventually grouped into the Southern Pauwasi language family along with Yetfa-Biksi, Kimki, Kembra, and Murkim.

 In the pronunciation of the Rani language, there are two dialects/accents divided between two regions.
-The first region consists of Luban, Wei, and Yuaban, while the second consists of Aboy, Murme, and Teiraplu.
+The first region comprises Luban, Wei, and Yuaban, while the second comprises Aboy, Murme, and Teiraplu.
 The dialect of the first region predominantly uses the letter [R], whereas the second region predominantly uses the letter [L].
 The Lepki people have a distinctive greeting, expressed with the phrase Yelako.